The Enigma of Deborah Kerr

 In more than four decades as a major Hollywood actor, Miss Kerr, who had red-gold hair and blue-green eyes, was nominated for six Academy Awards without winning.
 In 1994 she received an honorary Oscar for her lifetime of work.
 The citation called her an “artist of impeccable grace and beauty.”

-The New York Times has a nine-image slide show that can be viewed online here.
+The NY Times has a nine-image slide show that can be viewed online here.

 The Enigma of Deborah Kerr